 View all drug offenses case results.

-If you have been charged with drug or narcotics offense and need representation, contact the Rhode Island Criminal Defense Lawyers at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with drug or narcotics offense and need representation, contact Rhode Island Criminal Defense Lawyer John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.